-This was Mises’s second book.
-It was written following his military service in World War I. It is also his first book that dealt with political themes — and began Mises’s full-scale launch into the fight against collectivism that would be a theme of his later writings.
+Ludwig von Mises’s second book, Nation, State, and Economy was written following Mises’s military service in World War I. It is also his first book to deal with political themes — and it began his full-scale launch into the fight against collectivism that would be a theme of his later writings.

-Other Books From -
+Other Books From - Liberty.me Books

 Other Books By - Ludwig von Mises